Holiday cloth use guide

 • If you are camping, opt for flats and covers which can be hand washed and will dry easily.

-• If possible, do a daily prewash cycle in hot (60°C) water.
-If you can’t, Sanitise your nappies after, that will remove any smells and stains.
+• If possible, do a daily first wash cycle in hot (60°C) water

 Using a different machine

-If you need to use a different machine, see the Machine Index for prewash and main wash cycle suggestions.
+If you need to use a different machine, see the Machine Index for first and main wash cycle suggestions.
 We provide machine-specific advice and loading videos to help you make the most of your washing machine type:

 Storage